funkelab/dacapo/dacapo/tasks/losses/README.md

 class MyLoss(LossABC):
     param_a: float = attr.ib()

-    def instantiate(self):
+    def module(self):
         return MyTorchLoss(param_a)
 ```

-The only required function is `instantiate`, that returns a torch Module.
+The only required function is `module`, that returns a torch Module.
 The returned
 module will then recieve the predictions, targets, and optional weights with which
 to compute the loss.